beling/book-pl/src/ch14-02-publishing-to-crates-io.md

 better than documentation with examples.
 But nothing is worse than examples that don’t work because the code has changed since the documentation was written.
-If we run `cargo test` with the documentation for the `add_one` function from Listing 14-1, we will see a section in the test results like this:
+If we run `cargo test` with the documentation for the `add_one` function from listing 14-1, we will see a section in the test results like this:

 <!-- manual-regeneration
 cd listings/ch14-more-about-cargo/listing-14-01/